anonornot/swipes-list/README.md

 ## What does it do

-Populates the dropdown list UI with the loaded swipes and adds buttons to switch to that swipe.
-So it's technically a swipe list, but I'm too lazy to change the name and everything so let's call it greeting list.
+Populates the dropdown list with the loaded swipes and adds buttons to switch to that swipe.